-(11) As indicated in Recital (199) of the EECC, in exceptional circumstances the specific regulatory treatment afforded to co-investments may also apply to optical fibre elements that are deployed up to the immediate proximity (meaning just outside) of the end-user's premises, when the SMP operator demonstrates that it is technically impracticable to deploy optical fibre elements up to the premises.
-It is worth noting that the exception foreseen in Recital (199) refers to technical issues that make the deployment up to the end-user premises or base station impracticable, and thus in principle does not apply in cases where such choice has been made exclusively due to economic considerations.
+(16) As indicated in Recital (199) of the EECC, in exceptional circumstances the specific regulatory treatment afforded to co-investments may also apply to optical fibre elements that are deployed up to the immediate proximity (meaning just outside) of the end-user's premises, when the SMP operator demonstrates that it is technically impracticable to deploy optical fibre elements up to the premises.
+It is worth noting that the exception foreseen in Recital (199) refers to technical issues that make the deployment up to the end-user premises or base station impracticable, and thus in principle does not apply in cases where such choice has been made due exclusively to economic considerations.

-2.1.2.
+3.1.2.
 What is a new VHCN for the purposes of Article 76

-- (12) Regarding what should be deemed a "new" VHCN, Recital (198) of the EECC refers to the benefits that co-investments may bring, in an economic environment that is characterized by "current uncertainty" regarding the rate of materialisation of demand for very high capacity broadband services, as well as general economies of scale and density. - (13) The purpose of Article 76 is thus to overcome such existing uncertainty, by affording a specific regulatory treatment to new VHCN that meet certain requirements, and that are deployed on the basis of co-investment agreements6.
-As noted in Recital (198), it is assumed that co-investments offer significant benefits in terms of pooling of costs and risks, enabling smaller-scale undertakings to invest on economically reasonable terms and thus promoting sustainable, long-term competition. - (14) The specific regulatory treatment foreseen in Article 76 should be exclusively granted to VHCN that are "new", not to the roll-out of VHCN that were publicly announced before the EECC entered into force in December 2018.
-In those cases, the SMP operator had already decided to undertake the investment, without considering the additional regulatory incentives that the EECC provides for.
-The situation may however be different in case substantial changes are made after December 2018 to an investment project that was publicly announced before that date.
-In such a scenario, the NRA may assess to what extent the changes are significant enough for the project to qualify as an investment in a new VHCN according to Article 76 and do not create windfall effects according to Guideline (15).
+- (17) Regarding what should be deemed a "new" VHCN, Recital (198) of the EECC refers to the benefits that co-investments may bring, in an economic environment that is characterized by "current uncertainty" regarding the rate of materialisation of demand for very high capacity broadband services, as well as general economies of scale and density. - (18) The purpose of Article 76 is thus to overcome such existing uncertainty, by affording a specific regulatory treatment to new VHCN that meet certain requirements, and that are deployed on the basis of co-investment agreements.
+As noted in Recital (198), it is assumed that co-investments offer significant benefits in terms of pooling of costs and risks, enabling smaller-scale undertakings to invest on economically reasonable terms and thus promoting sustainable, long-term competition. - (19) The specific regulatory treatment foreseen in Article 76 should be exclusively granted to VHCN that are "new", not to the roll-out of VHCN that were publicly announced before the EECC entered into force in December 2018 (as detailed further below in para.
+(22)).
+In those cases, the SMP operator already decided to undertake the investment, without considering the additional regulatory incentives that the EECC provides for. - (20) The goal of Article 76 is thus to induce investments in new VHCN elements, not to create windfall effects for investments that were publicly announced before the EECC entered into force.

-5 BEREC has issued Guidelines on the criteria that a network is to fulfil in order to be considered a VHCN according to Article 82 of the EECC, see BoR (20) 165 of 1 October 2020.
+&lt;sup>8 It is worth recalling that BEREC shall issue Guidelines on the criteria that a network is to fulfil in order to be considered a VHCN according to Article 82 of the EECC.
 As noted, not every VHCN which meets these criteria will be relevant for the purposes of Article 76 of the EECC and its stricter definition.

-6 It should be noted that the concept of "new" under Article 76 of the EECC does not have the same meaning as the concept of "new" under Article 61(3) of the EECC (referring to existing infrastructure).
+&lt;sup>9 It should be noted that the concept of "new" under Article 76 of the EECC does not have the same meaning as the concept of "new" under Article 61(3) of the EECC (referring to existing infrastructure).